bacbaciscoming/ProductStoreDemo/README.md

 # ProductStoreDemo

-A Demo Project from Ascend Commerce Mobile Development Exam by Phittaya Wongsuwan
+An iOS Demo Project from Ascend Commerce Mobile Development Exam by Phittaya Wongsuwan

 - using VIP (clean swift)
 - unit tests